hrit8ka/Group-5-RPG-Project/README.md

 3. If the player selects the option to **Quit** the game, he will return to the main screen where he will be provided with the options to either play a **“NEW GAME”**, **“LOAD GAME”**, or **“EXIT”**.

+4. In order for the player to collect the diamond, he will have to open the door with a key first.

-4. Player is not allowed to walk or run into the trees to hide from monsters.
+5. Player is not allowed to walk or run into the trees to hide from monsters.

 ## •	How to play the game?<br>